thomd/on-webpack/README.md

 * It isn't as flexible and can't be used to dynamically split code with the core application logic.

+## Prevent Duplication

+Prevent Duplication with the **SplitChunksPlugin**

+Webpack uses this plugin internally and we can enable/configure it inside `optimization` block of `webpack.config.js`.

+TODO

 ## Dynamic Imports

 In order to improve the load performance of the application, we can asynchronously load bundles through Code-splitting.